The Art of Body Language: Communicating Without Words

 ⭐ My Role

-I led the design using the Backward Design model and social-emotional learning (SEL) principles, digitizing the lesson plan with Articulate 360 Rise for an interactive instructional experience.
+I led needs analysis and learning experience design using the Backward Design model, capturing my design process and the final lesson plan in an interactive Articulate 360 Rise project.

 🎯 Purpose